 The level of precipitation is uneven throughout the year.
 The rainy season usually starts in the middle of June-July and lasts until the beginning of September.

 However, weather in the valleys can be very pleasant. for example, in Lhasa summer months are warm, with hot days and cool nights.
 Even during the monsoon season in July and August it usually rains during the nighttime only.
-During the day, weather is very pleasant.
-That’s why summer months are the most popular among visitors.
+During the day, the weather is very pleasant.
+That’s why the summer months are the most popular among visitors.

-The main language in Tibet is Tibetan language.
+The main language in Tibet is the Tibetan language.
 However, there are several variations of the language.
-The Standard Tibetan is spoken in Lhasa and throughout the Tibetan Autonomous Region.
+Standard Tibetan is spoken in Lhasa and throughout the Tibetan Autonomous Region.
 Along with Chinese, it is the official language of TAR.

-There are other dialects that are used in Ladakh, India and Bhutan.
+There are other dialects that are used in Ladakh, India, and Bhutan.

 Tibetan calendar follows the phases of the Moon.
-That’s why dates of the festival celebrations according to the Western calendar will be different every year.
+That’s why the dates of the festival celebrations according to the Western calendar will be different every year.

 Most of the important festivals in Tibet are religious.
 These are the most important festivals for Tibetans: